Overdrawn Directors Loan Account

 There is no hard rule, when it comes to director loan accounts and the Liquidator whilst ensuring that monies are recovered into the estate will also need to make a commercial decision in accepting any offers made for repayment.

 Key points to remember:

 - You should not be taking dividends if your company is not making a profit.

 - If your company is insolvent, you must avoid taking dividends as this will add to an existing overdrawn directors’ loan account.

-- If your company is being forced into liquidation and you have an overdrawn director’ loan account then please speak with one of the team immediately to see if we can help negotiate a mutually acceptable settlement.
+- If your company is being forced into liquidation and you have an overdrawn director’ loan account then please speak with one of the team immediately.

 Author: Mike Smith